AStrange12/Smart-Guider/DEPLOY.md

 firebase init
 ```

-Follow the prompts:
 - Select **App Hosting**.
 - Choose your Firebase project.
-- When it asks for the public directory, enter `.next`. **This is important.**
+- When asked for the public directory, enter `.next`.
-- It will ask to configure as a single-page app.
-Say **No**.
+- Say **No** to configuring as a single-page app.
-- It will ask to set up GitHub Action deployments.
-You can choose **Yes** for CI/CD or **No** for manual deployments.

-This will create `firebase.json` and `.firebaserc` files in your project.
-The `apphosting.yaml` file is already configured for a Next.js app.

-### 2. Build Your Next.js App
+#### 2. Build Your Next.js App

-Before deploying, you need to create a production build of your application.

 ```bash
 npm run build
 ```

-This command compiles your Next.js app and places the output in the `.next` directory.

-### 3. Deploy to Firebase Hosting
+#### 3. Deploy to Firebase Hosting

-Now, you can deploy your application to Firebase Hosting.

 ```bash
 firebase deploy --only apphosting
 ```

-The CLI will upload your project to Firebase and provide you with a URL where your live app can be viewed.
+The CLI will upload your project and provide you with a live URL.

-### 4. Continuous Integration (CI/CD) with GitHub Actions

-If you opted to set up GitHub Actions during `firebase init`, a `.github/workflows` directory was created with deployment workflows.

-1.  **Push to GitHub**: Commit and push your code to your GitHub repository.
-2.  **Secrets**: You'll need to add a `FIREBASE_SERVICE_ACCOUNT` secret to your GitHub repository secrets.
-    - Go to your Firebase project settings -> Service accounts.
-    - Generate a new private key.
-This will download a JSON file.
-    - Go to your GitHub repository -> Settings -> Secrets and variables -> Actions.
-    - Create a new repository secret named `FIREBASE_SERVICE_ACCOUNT` and paste the entire content of the downloaded JSON file as the value.
-3.  **Merge to `main`**: The default workflow is often configured to deploy when code is pushed or merged to the `main` branch.
-Check your workflow file (e.g., `.github/workflows/firebase-hosting-pull-request.yml`) for details.

-Your app will now automatically deploy whenever you push changes to the configured branch.

-## Common Issues

-- **Authentication Errors**: If you're using Google Sign-In, make sure you have added your production domain to the list of authorized domains in the Firebase Console (Authentication -> Settings -> Authorized domains).
-- **Environment Variables**: Server-side environment variables are handled differently in App Hosting.
-Refer to the [Firebase App Hosting documentation](https://firebase.google.com/docs/app-hosting/configure-backend#environment-variables) for securely managing secrets. `NEXT_PUBLIC_` variables are available on the client-side during the build process.